ajaj3030/Proompter/README.md

-# Proompter - AI Prompt Enhancement Extension
+# Proompt - AI Prompt Enhancement Extension

 Proompter is a Chrome extension that helps you create better prompts for AI models.
 It takes your basic prompts and enhances them with relevant context, requirements, and specifications based on your use case.